coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 ## Local Changes

-See changed files in your working directory
+See the changed files in your working directory

 ```bash
 git diff